 The culture along the Sepik River is traditionally a male culture.
 Warriors would congregate in the men’s house, also called the spirit house.
 Another name is Haus Tambaran in pidgin, one of the national languages.
-The building is by far the most sacred in the village, where the men take all critical decisions and where ceremonies such as boys initiations happen.
+The building is by far the most sacred in the village, where the men take all critical decisions and where ceremonies such as boys initiations and crocodile scarification happen.
 This is the place one has to go when entering the village, though you need permission to enter the men’s house.

 Local women cannot enter the spirit houses, though white women can.
 On the other end, women’s spirits are different from the men and help make the village stronger by offering better protection.

 Different clans share the same men’s house, and a village can have two separate men’s house.

 These separate houses usually reflect different clans and can be either a light or a dark house.
 The light houses are usually brighter, with more opening and taller.
 In contrast, the dark houses have lower roofs with dimmer lights.

 Each men’s house has a village drum to call out the men of the villages.
 Impressively each person has a unique drum call and only a few people, mostly elders, know the drum calls of every village member.

 With the river come the crocodiles, on which the local folks build strong traditions and customs, including rites of passages.
 The rituals and ceremonies take place in the elaborated spirit houses decorated with carved masks and totems.

 The crocodile culture around the Sepik River takes on a unique form as the initiation of young men requires their back to go through a series of small cuts aimed to recreate the markings and skin of a crocodile.
 These excruciating ceremonies last about one month.
 During that time, the young men follow a rigorous code of conduct to purify themselves and have almost no interaction with the outside world.
 These rituals develop a tight brotherhood connection between the young men, which provide a strong network of support.